If the fourth quarter of 2018 is any indicator, a choppier market environment may be the norm. So, what’s a fixed income investor to do?

 BNY Mellon Core Plus Fund

-Morningstar Extended Rating™ based on risk-adjusted returns as of 6/30/2019 for the fund’s Class A (extended rating) and I (extended rating) and Y shares; other classes may have different performance characteristics.
+Morningstar Extended Rating™ based on risk-adjusted returns as of 9/30/2019 for the fund’s Class A (extended rating) and I (extended rating) and Y shares; other classes may have different performance characteristics.
 Overall rating for the Intermediate Core-Plus Bond category.
 Fund ratings are out of 5 stars: Overall 5 stars Class A (extended rating) and I (extended rating) and Y (539 funds rated); 3 Yrs.
-4 stars Class A (extended rating) and I (extended rating) and Y (539 funds rated); 5 Yrs.
-5 stars Class A (extended rating) and I (extended rating) and Y (453 funds rated).
+4 stars Class A (extended rating) and 5 stars Class I (extended rating) and Y (539 funds rated); 5 Yrs.
+5 stars Class A (extended rating) and I (extended rating) and Y (448 funds rated).
 Past performance is no guarantee of future results.*

 1 BNY Mellon Core Plus Fund commenced operations after the assets of a predecessor mutual fund reorganized into the fund on 2/2/18.
 Performance for Class Y is the performance from the predecessor fund.
 The total return performance figures for Class A and I shares of the fund represent the performance of the fund’s Class Y shares for periods prior to 2/2/18, the inception date for Class A and I shares, and the performance of Class A and I shares, respectively, from that inception date.
 Performance reflects the applicable class’s distribution/servicing fees since the inception date.
 Investors should consider, when deciding whether to purchase a particular class of shares, the investment amount, class restrictions, anticipated holding period and other relevant factors.
 Class I and Y shares are available only to certain eligible investors.
 Additionally, on 10/19/2018, the fund received the merged assets of Dreyfus Intermediate Term Income Fund, the performance of which is not reflected above.